yunfei-teng/PyTorch-Tutorial-Spring-2018/README.md

 ```
 python3 train.py
 ```
-## About Homework
+## Homework Tips
-You need to modify the codes and add functions like plotting for your homework.
+1. You need to modify the codes and add functions like plotting for your homework.
+2. Take care of regression part, because you need to deal with two variables.
+3. Read option.py since you may need to adjust the parameters.

 If you have any question, please email yt1208@nyu.edu.
-As I promised, I will maintain this repository till March 15.

 ## Thanks
 All the codes are inspired by [PyTorch official examples](https://github.com/pytorch/examples).